tehomic/blog/temp/dev/2023-09-03-light-of-life-v1.markdown

 By faith we understand that the universe was formed at God’s command, so that what is seen **was not made out of what was visible.**

 The universe, the things which are seen, were not made of things which are visible.
 The substance of creation is something, and that something is invisible.
 What is something invisible that can produce visible matter?
 Answer : energy.
 Einstein's law of mass and energy to be accurate : E = mc^2.
+It also refers to invisible phyical matter, that is, the atomic elements.
+The atomic mass of an element is is approximately equivalent to the number of protons and neutrons in the atom (the mass number) or to the average number allowing for the relative abundances of different isotopes.
+Apart from a neutrino, an electron is the smallest particle having a mass.
+It also has a wavelength and demonstrates wave like behaviour.
+The possibility is that an atom is really best described as bounded energy, bounded by a virtual boundary that is not physically detectable.

 Since the holy angels are like God's sons, like a good Father, the Lord God gives them the privelege of declaring the commands that are entrusted to them.
 In the first order creation, Arch-angels speak commands for creating worker angels.
 Later, in the second order creation, worker angels are directed by commander Arch-angels to speak their commands for creating the natural world.